datacenter/cilium-dc-design/docs/aci/aci_tested_scale.md

 ### Cilium Upgrade

 The BFD and BGP Process are running on the Cilium POD.
-Restarting the Cilium POD for any reason will result in the BFD adjacency however thank to BGP Graceful Restart the impact is minimal.
+Restarting the Cilium POD for any reason will result in the BFD adjacency to go down however, thanks to BGP Graceful Restart the impact is minimal.

 **Test:**